Cocoon vs. Casper Mattress Overview

-If you’re a fan of memory foam and you tend to sleep on your back and/or stomach, Cocoon is the way to go—it’s a nice mattress for the money.
-Sealy knows what they’re doing, even if the Cocoon mattress is a relatively new product.
+If you’re a fan of memory foam or you sleep hot, and you tend to sleep on your back or stomach, Cocoon Chill is the way to go—it’s a nice mattress for the money.
+Sealy knows what it’s doing, even if the Cocoon mattress is a relatively new product.

 Casper also offers hybrid mattress models such as the Casper Wave that are more fitting for heavy individuals or folks who want additional support.
 It has a similar neutral feel and medium firmness level like the original Casper bed, but it’s designed with five layers instead, including a supportive pocketed coil layer and perforated Talalay latex foam.
 Though, it is much more pricey than the OG Casper model.

 Why Trust Us